tasuki/minotaur/README.md

     sbt "run-main Client"

+### Development

+Run the tests with:

+    sbt 'testOnly * -- exclude integration'

+---

 _When he had grown up and become a most ferocious animal, and of incredible strength, they tell that Minos had him shut up in a prison called the labyrinth, and that he had sent to him there all those whom he wanted to die a